Modern Foreign Languages Intent Statement:

 Modern Foreign Languages Implementation:

 Our chosen MFL is French.
-Our MFL curriculum is supported by “Language Angels” to support non-specialist teachers in delivering a broad and balanced experience of the French language.
-It progressively develops children skills in languages, via regularly taught lessons, giving them the confidence to speak French with others.
+We have used the National Curriculum to create a bespoke and tailored curriculum to support the learning of our pupils.
+It progressively develops children skills in languages through weekly lessons, giving them the confidence to speak French with others.
 Children progressively acquire, use and apply a growing bank of vocabulary.
-This scheme of work ensures coverage and progression across KS2.
+Our long-term planning ensures progression throughout school.

 Children are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games to aid memory and recall.
 As confidence and skills grow, children record their work through pictures, captions and sentences.
 Within the classroom, opportunities are identified beyond the taught MFL lesson for skills to be developed.
 For example, instructions being given in French.
 Visual prompts and word mats are used to support children in translating new vocabulary and to support them with their learning.